Couching Stitch & Variations

 To couch, you need two threads and two needles.
 You need the thread you would like to couch, and the thread you use for couching, or fastening the specialty thread to the canvas.
 Just about any thread or yarn you wish can be couched.
 If the thread is too bulky to pass through the canvas, you may have to get a little creative with the ends.

 Anchor the end to the back of the canvas.
 (Red) Bring the thread to the top of the canvas and set it aside.
-Do the same with the second thread-only bring it up where you want to start couching, at A. (Black) Loop the second thread over the first at B. This will start to secure the red thread.
+Do the same with the second thread-only bring it up where you want to start couching at A. (Black) Loop the second thread over the first at B. This will start to secure the red thread.
 Repeat this until you reach the end of the thread.
-The first thread can be laid on the canvas in a line, or in a shape or design.
+The first thread can be laid on the canvas in a line or curve.

 Here you can see couching in a horizontal, vertical and diagonal line.
 Couching can be very close to one another or far apart depending upon what you would like to achieve.